Bieslookje/Subhalos_GGL/README.md

 The power spectrum estimates are calculated from galaxy position and ellipticity data using the NaMaster method in pcls.py.

 The Gaussian correlation matrix is computed in cov_gaussian.py and the Jackknife covariance is computed in cov_jk.py.
+The two are combined in combine_covariance.py.

 Finally, the tweaks_MCMC notebooks contain the full MCMC tweak parameter estimation pipeline.